wp-plugins/corner-bracket-lover/README.txt

 == Changelog ==

+= 1.1.1 =
+* Update donate link, If you like this plugin, please consider buying me a cup of coffee.

 = 1.1.0 =
 * Major update.
 Add options page, now you can choose which kind of text the plugin can replace.